-Urine odor is related to the volume and concentration of a variety of substances excreted by the kidneys.
-Normally, urine that contains a lot of water has little to no odor.
-If your urine becomes highly concentrated — a high level of waste products with little water — urine odor may have a strong ammonia smell.
+Urine that contains a lot of water and few waste products has little to no odor.
+If urine becomes highly concentrated — a high level of waste products with little water — your urine may have a strong ammonia odor.

-Many foods and medications, such as asparagus or certain vitamins, can affect the odor of urine.
-Sometimes, unusual urine odor may indicate a medical condition or disease, such as:
+Some foods and medications, such as asparagus or certain vitamins, can cause a noticeable urine odor, even in low concentrations.
+Sometimes, unusual urine odor indicates a medical condition or disease, such as:

-Most changes in urine odor are temporary and don't indicate serious illness.
-But sometimes an unusual urine odor is associated with an underlying medical condition.
+Most changes in urine odor are temporary and don't mean you have a serious illness, particularly if you have no other symptoms.
+When an unusual urine odor is caused by an underlying medical condition, other symptoms are also present.
 If you're concerned about the odor of your urine, talk to your doctor.

 - Shirasu M, et al. The scent of disease: Volatile organic compounds of the human body related to disease and disorder.
 The Journal of Biochemistry.
 2011;150:257.